This post compares the price differences of the three major spray-on bedliners: Reflex, Rhino, and Linex Cost.

 Q: Is Reflex UV Stable?

-A: The short answer is yes, Reflex is UV stable, but the one question does not address the true concern regarding the retention of the original appearance.
+A: The short answer is yes, Reflex is UV stable.
+But the one question does not address the real concern regarding the retention of the original appearance.
 Many truck bedliner groups claim UV stability and yet look terrible less than one year later.
 UV stability only means that the material won’t fail due to exposure to sunlight.
 It’s really something that needs better interpretation.
-Color stability and resistance to premature oxidation of the surface are the two most important issues from the standpoint of how a truck bed liner looks two years down the road.
+Color stability and resistance to the surface’s premature oxidation are the two most essential issues from the standpoint of how a truck bed liner looks two years down the road.
 Our Polyurea Hybrid Chemistry is formulated from a group of polyols and isos that perform as well as cured urethane material exposed to intense direct sunlight.

-Our primary concern is that a Reflex truck bedliner looks as close to original condition on its second birthday.
-We know from years of trials that when we get that much longevity, the following years will also be satisfactory to the customer and repeat sales will follow.
+Our primary concern is that a Reflex truck bedliner looks close to the original condition in its second year after application.
+We know from years of trials that when we get that much longevity, the following years will also be satisfactory to the customer, and repeat sales will follow.
 We also use the best colorants, including automotive color toners that have a proven UV performance history.

 Q: Spray-on Bedliners: Hard vs. Soft vs. Flexible.
 How does Reflex compare?

-Our Polyurea Hybrid Chemistry is formulated to have the properties of a rubbery inline skate wheel instead of hard plastic.
-Reflex’s flexibility results in fantastic grip and its surface will protect the cargo from sliding, scratching or marking.
+Our Polyurea Hybrid Chemistry is formulated to have a rubbery inline skate wheel instead of hard plastic.
+Reflex’s flexibility results in a fantastic grip, and its surface will protect the cargo from sliding, scratching, or marking.

 Another example of flexible material strength is the liner inside of concrete pumping hoses that utilize a very flexible rubber for the best possible resistance to severe abrasion.
 Reflex will outperform any other truck liner product in a sandblast chamber because it does not chip away from the jagged profile of the blasting sand.